jonnonz1/nz-statute-book/acts/public/1953/wildlife-act-1953.md

   (a) approve the Council's draft notice; or
   (b) require the Council to amend the draft notice in such manner as the Minister may specify.
 (4) As soon as practicable after the draft notice is approved by the Minister, the New Zealand Fish and Game Council must arrange for it to be published under the Legislation Act 2019.
-(5) At any time during an open game season declared under subsection (4), the notice published in respect of that season may in like manner—
+(5) At any time before or during an open game season declared under subsection (4), the notice published in respect of that season may in like manner—
   (a) be amended; or
   (b) be revoked and be replaced by a new notice.
 (6) Every person who hunts or kills any game during a close season commits an offence against this Act and is liable on conviction to the penalty set out in section 67E(3).